 And that's how you end up with blue cities.

-And the Democrats at the end of the day look at that and say, that's great.
+And the Democrats, at the end of the day, look at that and say, that's great.

 Whatever it took to get 95% of the voting bloc in this ex-city for a fine.

-All of the enlightened guys, all the enlightened consultants, all the enlightened media people in our side, all the enlightened political party people in our side.
+And I'm going to be watching very carefully to see just exactly how the Republican Party decides to deal with all of the enlightened guys, all the enlightened consultants, all the enlightened media people in our side, all the enlightened political party people in our side.

-I'm going to see how they react to this.
+I'm going to see how they react to this and how they deal with it.

 Got to take a brief time out, folks.

-We'll come back and we'll get to your phone calls right after this on the EIB Network.
+We'll come back and we'll get to your phone calls right after this on the EIB network.

 Do not go away.

-He hoped to avoid the confluence of two events, his commencement speech Sunday at Notre Dame, and his forthcoming choice for a candidate to replace David Souter on a Supreme Court threatened to upend Mr. Obama's effort to tamp down some of the anger, quote unquote, over abortion, as he said in a news conference last month, and to distract from his other domestic priorities like health care.
+And the headline says, on abortion, Obama is drawn into debate he hoped to avoid the confluence of two events, his commencement speech Sunday at Notre Dame and his forthcoming choice for a candidate to replace David Souter on a Supreme Court threatened to upend Mr. Obama's effort to tamp down some of the anger, quote unquote, over abortion, as he said in a news conference last month, and to distract from his other domestic priorities like health care.

-Now, the question, ladies and gentlemen, how can Obama be drawn into a debate on abortion, he hoped to avoid, because I thought abortion was a surefire winner of a debate for Obama.
+Now, the question, ladies and gentlemen, how can Obama be drawn into a debate on abortion he hoped to avoid?

 We've got to get rid of it.